posgarou/whatsfordinner/README.md

   * `$ gulp` will download prerequisite libraries and compile the assets.
   * `$ gulp watch` will watch for changes in dependencies or libraries and recompile asset files as needed.

+# Sources

+* Large swathes of the authentication system are adaptations of or strict copying from the DeviseTokenAuth gem, revised to work without Devise.

 # Setting the App Up on Production

 Setup an Amazon ec2 instance.
 Remember, while setting it up, to open up port 80 to HTTP.